 - Tracy Flick in Election.
 While she doesn't voice GOP views, her mother writes to Elizabeth Dole on tips for becoming an accomplished woman for her daughter and at the end of the movie, she works as an intern and has an affair with a Republican politician.

 - Kim Stanley Robinson's Red Mars Trilogy has Phyllis Boyle, who fits this trope to a tee in the second book.

 - Melissa Good's

 Fan Ficcompletely original story, Tropical Storm, whose two lead female characters just happen to physically, emotionally and characteristically resemble another pair of female leads from a series that shall not be mentioned due to copyright law,note includes in its universe a woman by the name of Kerry, who is Blonde, Sexy, and a Republican (though of the Log Cabin variety).

 - In Mira Grant's Feed, Representative Kristen Wagman (who also used to be a stripper) promises in her first election that for every thousand votes, she'll wear something else inappropriate to the floor.
 Obviously she won by a landslide for Congress, but lost the presidential candidacy.

 - In Geoph Essex's Lovely Assistant: Carrie Raymond.
 Dear lord, Carrie Raymond.

 - Ainsley Hayes (Emily Procter) from The West Wing, for whom this trope is named.
 At least two Procter fan-sites have this name.
 Unlike some of the other examples here, Procter's character is a goodie.
-She was also memorable for being introduced as a Blonde Republican Sex Kitten, Cousin Oliver, Minnesota Fats, Southern-Fried Genius, and Token Minority all at once.
+She was also memorable for being introduced as this trope in addition to being a Cousin Oliver, Minnesota Fats, Southern-Fried Genius, and Token Minority all at once.